 Dr. Patti Mayfield DVM, HABC, CVCH*

-Dr. Mayfield served on the Oregon Veterinary Medical Examining Board from 2013 until 2017.
-She is the Chair of the Advocacy Committee of the Veterinary Cannabis Society, is an active member of the American Veterinary Medical Association, the Oregon Veterinary Medical Association, the North American Veterinary Community, the Canadian Association of Veterinary Cannabinoid Medicine, the International Association of Animal Hospice and Palliative Care, and the Society of Cannabis Clinicians.
+Dr. Mayfield served on the Oregon Veterinary Examining Board from 2013 until 2017.
+She is the Chair of the Advocacy Committee of the Veterinary Cannabis Society, is an active member of the American Veterinary Association, the Oregon Veterinary Association, the North American Veterinary Community, the Canadian Association of Veterinary Cannabinoid, the International Association of Animal Hospice and Palliative Care, and the Society of Cannabis Clinicians.

 In her spare time, she enjoys flying her paraglider with her partner Tim, and seeks adventure in the backcountry snowboarding or mountain biking.

 Her fuzzy companions include “Pilot”, an adventurous husky mix, a darling muppet-like dog called Wheels, and her marvelous feline, Floof.